SCyberbrin/telnet_scp_wiki_scraper/README.md

 - [x] Add a cache system in tmp folder, for caching the scp report text.
 - [x] Add Cooldown system for users.
 - [ ] Optimize the code for TelnetIO.
+- [ ] Rewrite the Telnet functions to a class